manikanta-suru/manikanta-suru/README.md

 Let's understand the Linux Partitions /Folder structure. https://shorturl.at/lLY67

-How do you reset your login password to the Ubuntu Linux server if you forget it? https://shorturl.at/gvQ08
+How do you reset your login password to the Ubuntu Linux server if you forget it https://shorturl.at/gvQ08

 Let's understand Disks and create partitions in the Ubuntu 22.04 LTS server. https://shorturl.at/nxAPQ